 Mambray Creek Camping, Mt Remarkable National Park

-Mambray Creek Campground is in Mt Remarkable National Park.
+Mambray Creek Campground is in Mt Remarkable National Park, South Australia.
 On the Eastern side of Spencer Gulf, it’s about halfway between Port Pirie and Port Augusta.

-We stayed at Mambray Creek campsite for several days because Peta had to do her monthly bookkeeping… but mainly because we loved it so much.
+We stayed at Mambray Creek campsite for several days because we wanted to have a good look around… but mainly because we loved it so much.

 A small joey wandered around with Mum and Dad.
 His antics kept us entertained – very cute.

-The first afternoon we did a short walk.
-The walk ascended through a gully, then up a hill overlooking Spencer Gulf.
+The first afternoon we did the Davey’s Gully Hike.
+It’s a short walk just to the south of the campground.
+The walk ascends through a gully, then up a hill overlooking Spencer Gulf.
 There were euros and emus everywhere and the colours of the landscape were amazing.